 Native plants also exist in harmony with our ecosystem while imported nursery varieties may have negative effects on the natural world.
 Over the years many introduced varieties have arrived in New England such as purple loosestrife, Eurasian millfoil and Japanese knotweed.
 These introduced species may disrupt the environment often drastically altering natural habitats thus wreaking havoc with native plants and animals alike.

 Here at Miller Hill Farm we believe the time has come to recognize native plants as the standard in landscape design.
 By using native plants as the foundation of our landscaping and then placing selected proven exotics into this frame we will achieve a greater balance with the environment.

-Come visit Miller Hill Farm and take a closer look at our native plant nursery – grown in Vermont from seeds collected in Vermont.
+Come visit Miller Hill Farm and take a closer look at our native plant nursery – grown in Vermont.